ThomasParistech/pretty-gpx/README.md

 # Simplify a GPX file

-If your GPX file is quite heavy, e.g. 20Mo, you can the following script to make it lighter.
+If your GPX file is quite heavy, e.g. 20Mo, you can run the following script to make it lighter.

 ```
 python3 pretty_gpx/simplify_gpx.py --input <GPX_FILE>